 2. Household chores and bills Agree on who is responsible for different household chores and bills.
 It may be the case that you have now separated your finances, therefore you must have an agreement in place to establish where to money for bills is going to come from.
 Everyday chores should be divided and both partners should resist relying on one another for food or care.

 3. Arrangements for your Children.
-When getting a divorce, most sensitive issues is the care of any children involved.
+Often the most sensitive issues is the care of any children involved.
 It is never appropriate to create an atmosphere of resentment and distance if there are children living in the home with you.
 Where children are concerned it is normally best to avoid separating everything in your day-to-day life.
 For example, although it may be necessary to sleep in separate rooms, separate dinners and relaxing arrangements may be disruptive to the children.
 However, the most important thing is to not reflect your feelings about your partner or the stress of the divorce on to their lives.

 4. Selling the matrimonial home?
 Where necessary, try to establish a plan for selling your family property.
 This will involve working with agents and legal representatives together in order to achieve the best possible realisation for the property.
 If the property is being viewed, then ensure that either your or your partner is available to tidy the internal accommodation and show people around.

 5. Agreed behaviour.
 Try to agree on what is acceptable and unacceptable social behaviour from both of you.
 For example, going out on a weekday evening and having respect for the partner that has work the next day.
 It may be a good idea to agree on what happens if one or the other finds another partner, for example that it may not be acceptable to bring that person back to the shared home.

 Getting A Divorce – Could family mediation make the process easier?